-The NDMP tab shows hosts the utility has determined to be NDMP servers.
+The NDMP tab lists the hosts that the utility has determined to be NDMP servers.
 If there are servers listed which are not NDMP servers, delete these servers from the list.
 Add any missing NDMP servers to the list.
 For all servers, review the Tier column and confirm that the information is correct.
 Any Tier values of UNKNOWN should be replaced with the correct tier number between one and four.
-Please work with your Symantec Sales Engineer and the NetBackup Pricing and Licensing Guide to determine the correct tier information.
+Work with your Veritas Sales Engineer and the NetBackup Pricing and Licensing Guide to determine the correct tier information.